LukePappa/Ourism/synthesis.md

-Everything present at the inception of the universe perceives a world-branch wherein it finds everlasting peace.
+Being may be abstracted as qualia, qualia then as physics, and physics as mathematics.
+Everything present at the inception of the universe perceives a world-branch wherein it attains a total awareness of being.
+Thus, the cosmos may be understood as an infinite and eternal act of self-realization.